Godliman Partners Ltd (“Godliman”) – 1st Floor, 6 Bevis Marks, London EC3A 7BA. Tel: +44 20 7183 8860.

 If, and to the extent that, you are a Source, we rely on you to ensure that you are lawfully able to disclose Personal Data to us, as set out in this Policy.

-If you are unhappy with how we’ve handled your information or have further questions on the processing of your Personal Data, contact Rupert Reed, Director here: 80 Coleman Street, London EC2R 5BJ or email@example.com
+If you are unhappy with how we’ve handled your information or have further questions on the processing of your Personal Data, contact Rupert Reed, Director here: 1st Floor, 6 Bevis Marks, London EC3A 7BA or email@example.com

 |“Candidate”||an individual who has expressed an active interest in a new role.|